iguit0/xi-sacsis-website/README.md

 The `Api` provider is a simple CRUD frontend to an API.
 Simply put the root of your API url in the Api class and call get/post/put/patch/delete

-## i18n

-Ionic Super Starter comes with internationalization (i18n) out of the box with [ngx-translate](https://github.com/ngx-translate/core).
-This makes it easy to change the text used in the app by modifying only one file.

-### Adding Languages

-To add new languages, add new files to the `src/assets/i18n` directory, following the pattern of LANGCODE.json where LANGCODE is the language/locale code (ex: en/gb/de/es/etc.).

-### Changing the Language

-To change the language of the app, edit `src/app/app.component.ts` and modify `translate.use('en')` to use the LANGCODE from `src/assets/i18n/`